arj03/ssb-browser-demo/README.md

 bornhack talk.
 It plays around with only getting the last few `post` messages for users as a way of onboarding users quickly.
 It can download and index around 5k messages in 30 seconds on my really slow laptop.
-For this a blob (generate-onboarding-json.js) must be provided that serves as a trusted onboard mechanism and as such should only be used between friends.
+For this, a blob (generate-onboarding-json.js) must be provided that serves as a trusted onboard mechanism and as such should only be used between friends.

 The code is really rough especially the UI code.
 The backend is not a full ssb implementation, it only implements the features needed for